-We are a British science-technology firm leading development in nanoparticle catalysts on polymer substrates.
+We are a British science-technology firm leading development in micro and nanoparticle catalysts on polymer substrates.

 This innovative process allows for the creation of flexible, efficient, metallic catalysts that do not require the stabilising agents which can restrict their use.